 Building app prototypes no longer requires months of effort or a big budget.
-With no-code platforms like Adalo, you can create fully functional prototypes in just a few days - without any coding skills.
-Here's how:
+Here's what makes this approach work:

-• Cost-Effective: Traditional app development can cost $5,000–$10,000 for freelancers or more with agencies.
-Adalo starts at $45/month, offering a much cheaper alternative.
+- Cost-Effective: Traditional app development can cost $5,000–$10,000 for freelancers or more with agencies.
+Adalo starts at $36/month with unlimited usage and no surprise charges, offering a dramatically cheaper alternative.

-• Time-Saving: Using drag-and-drop tools, you can build and test prototypes in 3–5 days instead of months.
+- Time-Saving: Using drag-and-drop tools and AI assistance, you can build and test prototypes in 3–5 days instead of months.

-• Scalable: Prototypes are functional apps that can evolve as your project grows.
+- Scalable: Prototypes are functional apps that can evolve as your project grows, with modular infrastructure that scales to 1M+ monthly active users.

 To get started, focus on defining your app's core features and user flows, set up a simple data structure, design the interface, add logic, and test thoroughly.
-With platforms like Adalo, you can publish your app for web, iOS, and Android quickly and efficiently.
+With Adalo's single-codebase architecture, you can publish your app for web, iOS, and Android quickly and efficiently.

 I Built A Mobile APP In 30 Minutes With No-Code + AI